dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

    connection_password="${LIFERAY_JDBC_PERIOD_DEFAULT_PERIOD_PASSWORD}"
    connection_driver="${LIFERAY_JDBC_PERIOD_DEFAULT_PERIOD_DRIVER_UPPERCASEC_LASS_UPPERCASEN_AME}"/>

-This way of specyfying the JDBC_PING configuration allows changes to the database credentials, driver or even URL without modifying the JGroups descriptor.
+This way of specifying the JDBC_PING configuration allows changes to the database credentials, driver or even URL without modifying the JGroups descriptor.

 The rest of the file looks similar to other examples you can find.